 - Corporate and workplace wellness

 - Cannabis science

 Like other leaders in the integrative health field, we at MUIH believe that integrative health is not meant to be utilized in a vacuum.
-Likewise, integrative services are not mutually exclusive to more conventional approaches to medicine.
-Both conventional and complementary medicine can work wonderfully together in order to enhance patient care and quality of life.
+Likewise, integrative services are not mutually exclusive to more conventional medical approaches.
+Both integrative health and conventional medicine can work wonderfully together in order to enhance patient care, community well-being, and quality of life.

 Who Should Work in Integrative Health?

 Integrative health is a growing field, and the demand for integrative healthcare providers is expanding rapidly.
-And because there are so many ways to practice integrative health—and so many opportunities to serve patients—this field is open to anyone who has a genuine interest in health and wellness.
+And because there are so many ways to practice integrative health—and so many opportunities to serve patients, clients, and communities —this field is open to anyone who has a genuine interest in health and wellness.